Kerk91/STABILITY_POC_ADG/README.md

 # STABILITY_POC - File Authentication on the Global Trust Network

-Demo application that allows users to securely verify and manage file authenticity using blockchain technology through the Global Trust Network (GTN).
+Allows users to securely verify and manage file authenticity using blockchain technology through the Global Trust Network (GTN).

 ---